Human remains found at property of man tied to missing kids

 Tammy Daybell died in her sleep last October of what her obituary said were natural causes.
 Authorities grew suspicious when Chad Daybell married Lori just two weeks later, and they had Tammy Daybell’s body exhumed in December.
 The results of that autopsy have not been released.

-Law enforcement officers first searched Chad Daybell’s home on Jan.
+Law enforcement officers searched Chad Daybell’s home initially on Jan.
 3 in connection with his first wife’s death, removing more than 40 items including several pieces of computer equipment.

+A few days later, JJ’s grandparents, Larry and Kay Woodcock, announced a $20,000 reward for information leading to the recovery of the kids.
+They later asked a judge to give them custody of JJ, who was still missing.
+And they have pushed to keep a spotlight on the search, posting billboards and updating social media on the case.

+The children were still nowhere to be found when JJ’s birthday arrived in late May.